industrial-edge/qr-code-scanner/README.md

 ### Configuring PLC Connection

-Further information about how to configure the S7 Connection to write data to the PLC can be found in the [docs](docs/PLC_connection.md) section
+Further information about how to configure the OPC UA Connection to write data to the PLC can be found in the [docs](docs/PLC_connection.md) section

-- Configure IE Databus
+- Configure Databus
-- Configure S7 Connection
+- Configure OPC UA Connection

 ## Installation

-You can find the further information about the following steps in the [docs](./docs)
+You can find the further information about the following steps in the [docs](./docs/Installation.md)

 - [Configure QR Code Scanner](docs/Installation.md#configure-qr-code-scanner)
 - [Build application](docs/Installation.md#build-application)